Utilix

 Frequently asked questions

 • Both paths start with the same wealth.
-The renter invests the down payment up front.
-Each month, whichever party has the lower monthly outflow invests the surplus at your chosen investment return.
-At the end of the holding period, the buyer cashes out the home (minus selling costs and any remaining mortgage) and the renter has their investment account.
-The wealth difference is the answer.
+The renter invests the down payment + the buyer's closing costs up front.
+Each month, whichever party has the lower outflow invests the surplus at your chosen investment return.
+At exit the buyer cashes out the home (minus selling costs and any remaining mortgage); the renter has their investment account plus the refunded security deposit.
+The wealth difference is the verdict.

 • The earliest year at which the buyer's total wealth (sale proceeds + side investments) catches up to the renter's investment account.
 Before that year, renting+investing leaves you wealthier; after it, buying does.
-Most US scenarios break even between year 5 and year 9 depending on rates, appreciation and rent growth.
+Most US scenarios break even between year 5 and year 9; Indian metros often 7–12 depending on rates, appreciation and the rent gap.

 Other calculators